 For donors, Vaccine Bonds enable long-term pledges to have an immediate and significant impact on saving lives.
-Together, IFFIm’s donors – Australia, France, Italy, the Netherlands, Norway, South Africa, Spain, Sweden, Brazil and the UK – have pledged to contribute more than US$ 6.55 billion to IFFIm spanning 32 years.
+Together, IFFIm’s donors - Australia, Brazil, France, Italy, the Netherlands, Norway, South Africa, Spain, Sweden and the UK – have pledged to contribute US$ 6.8 billion to IFFIm spanning 32 years.
 These funds are used to repay IFFIm bondholders.

 For Gavi, the proceeds of Vaccine Bonds help ensure predictable funding and more efficient operations.
 In addition, Gavi can frontload funds when necessary for rapid roll-out of new and underused vaccines.
 For example, IFFIm funds enabled Gavi to stimulate country demand for the five-in-one pentavalent vaccine, enlarging the size of the market, attracting new manufacturers and reducing prices.